lemmatheultimate/weblog/README.md

 ## How Does It Work

 There isn't much too it.
 The minimalist approach was inspired by [Reginald's homoiconic blog](https://github.com/raganwald/homoiconic).
-To make a post, simply add a [Markdown](http://daringfireball.net/projects/markdown/) file under the directory stucture `year/month` (e.g. `2012/07/you-had-me-at-curry.md`).
+To make a post, simply add a [Markdown](http://daringfireball.net/projects/markdown/) file in the directory `posts/` (e.g. `posts/you-had-me-at-curry.md`).
+If you have supplementary material such as source code, that can be put in a directory of the same name (e.g. `posts/you-had-me-at-curry/Curry.agda`).

 ## Why